kuzudb/kuzu-docs/docs/development/testing-framework.md

 `-CASE` is the name of the test case, analogous to `TEST_F(Test, MyTest)` in C++.
 `-LOG` is optional and will be only used for display purposes when running in verbose mode.
-`-STATEMENT` is followed by 4 dashes `----` alongside the expected result (error, success or the number of the tuples).
+`-STATEMENT` is followed by 4 dashes `----` alongside the expected result (error, success, hash, or the number of the tuples).

 When specifying a number after the dashes, it's necessary to add the same number of tuples in the next following lines.